1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

         Our ribbon bits are of the finest special quality foods, and are vegan and gluten free.
 Our bits are proudly Made in the U.S.A.
     - image: /img/beer-wine-glass-icon.jpg
       text: >
-        While certainly wonderful on their own, they can happily be paired with your favorite beverages and be a great party snack for friends and family.
+        While certainly wonderful on their own, our crunchy and spicy bits can happily be paired with your favorite beverages and be a great party snack for friends and family.
     - image: /img/soupicon.png
       text: >
-        Our friends and family helped us discover other food pairings such as with hot soups and salads.
+        Our friends and family helped us discover that our bits can be served with hot soups and salads.
 And it hasn't stopped there.
     - image: /img/aroundtheworld1.png
       text: >
         Take our enjoyable shelf stable ribbon bit to your next event (e.g., sports, concerts, music festivals), road trips, and anywhere your next adventure takes you.